 Haddenham and District Rotary Club

-We are the Rotary Club for Haddenham and the surrounding villages and towns and we are part of the world-wide Rotary International voluntary community with 1.2 million members in 200 countries.
+Rotary in Haddenham and the surrounding villages and towns is part of the world-wide Rotary International voluntary community with 1.2 million members in 200 countries.

 Rotarians are professional people of action from diverse backgrounds all with high ethical standards who: